commercialhaskell/stack/doc/tutorial/hello_world_example.md

 ## The `stack new` command

-We'll start off with the [`stack new`](../commands/new_command.md) command to create a new *project* from a project template.
-We'll use the `new-template` project template.
+We will start off with the [`stack new`](../commands/new_command.md) command to create a new *project* from a project template.
+We will use the `new-template` project template.
 This template is used by default, but in our example we will refer to it expressly.

 That template will create a project with a package of the same name.
 So, we need to pick a name for the project that is a valid package name.
-We'll call our project `helloworld`.
+We will call our project `helloworld`.

 ??? question "How do project packages relate to projects?"